harshdevcode/Blogs-Project/posts/casb-salesforce-data-security.md

 miniOrange Salesforce CASB Cloud security solution works to secure your customer data stored on the Salesforce cloud and prevents cyber threats and unauthorized users who are aiming to steal the business’ crucial company data.
 It also supports and provides data protection rules essential for mitigating information flow between users and apps with the Salesforce Cloud.

-### How does a CASB security solution work to satisfy Salesforce Data Security? {#casb-for-salesforce-security}
+### How does a CASB security solution work to satisfy Salesforce Data Security? {#How-does-casb-work-on-salesforce-data-security}

 Now how does a CASB work to protect the different Salesforce Cloud apps?
 Let’s understand Salesforce Cloud security, by taking an example of a company using Salesforce for leads generation and customer analysis, and has implemented the miniOrange Salesforce CASB cloud security solution, to set user access restrictions for each of their departments to allow employees to access only that information that is relevant to them.